codemeleon/MindMaps/README.md

 # Visualisation Tool

-To visualise the MindMap, please you [FreePlane](https://sourceforge.net/projects/freeplane)
+To visualise the MindMap, please use [FreePlane](https://sourceforge.net/projects/freeplane)